-WILD.AI’s website opens with a single statement: ‘Your female physiology is your unfair advantage.’
+WILD.AI’s website opens with a single statement: ‘Your physiology = your advantage.’

 CEO Hélène Guillaume spent much of her life feeling the opposite.

 “I didn’t think it was cool to be a woman”, she recalls.
 “It seemed that men’s bodies were so much more efficient.”

 While training competitively as a rugby player, triathlete and ice swimmer, Hélène found that she couldn’t predict her body or performance in the same way as her male counterparts.

 “I was training like I had a male body – following the same protocols and types of nutrition.
 Sometimes my body would perform really well and I’d feel amazing, on track.
 Other times I’d feel less motivated and less ready.

 I knew my body was different, but in the circles I was in, assigned female bodies were dismissed as ‘moody’ and ‘complicated’.
 People made jokes about women in sport.
 There was no attention being given to this topic, and no way for me to understand the variations that came with my menstrual cycle.”